stride3d/stride-docs/en/manual/files-and-folders/building-the-game/setup.md

 Making an application **self contained** removes the requirement for a user to have the **.NET runtime** installed on their machine.

-Due to how .NET applications generally work, Stride games require the runtime in order to even run.
+Due to how .NET applications generally work, Stride games require the runtime in order to run.
 If it's not present, the game will instead show a window asking the user to install it.

 > [!NOTE]
 > .NET applications are fairly common, especially on **Windows**, so it's very likely that a user already has it installed.